 The energy released by the contraction is used by a cell to form a fissure.
 A GTPase kinase protein or “Rho-A” directs the assembly and function of the contractile ring.
 The congression of an actin filament is directed by the Rho-A factor, which activates formins.

 A Rho-activated kinase rock functions as an effector molecule that promotes the congression of myosin-II filaments.
 The phosphorylation of GTPase cause contraction of actin and myosin-II filaments and results in the formation of a cleavage furrow that eventually divides a cell into two identical progenies.

 Cytokinesis in Plant cell

 Cytokinesis in plant cell occurs via the origination of the cell plate in the middle of cytosol.
-A cell plate forms by the assembly of microtubules along with actin filament vertical plane.
+Assembly of microtubules along with actin filament vertical plane develops a cell plate.